-- 1. Administrative Controls.
-Individuals about whom information is collected are given the following opportunities to amend/correct/update their information to ensure it is accurate, timely and complete to the extent reasonably necessary to assure fairness when it is used to make a determination about them: - a. \boxtimes The PII collected for use in the system or project is NOT used to make adverse determinations about an individual's rights, benefits, and privileges under federal programs. - b. \square The records maintained in the system or by the project are used to make adverse determinations and (select one) \square are \square are not exempt from the access provisions in the Privacy Act, 5 U.S.C.
-552a(d). - c.

-Treasury has published regulations in place describing how individuals may seek access to and amendment of their records under the Privacy Act.
+□ create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; □ Other: (please describe here). (d) Additional controls designed to ensure accuracy, completeness, timeliness, ess to individuals in making adverse determinations 1. foll tim ministrative Controls.
+Individuals about whom information is collected are given the owing opportunities to amend/correct/update their information to ensure it is accurate ely and complete to the extent reasonably necessary to assure fairness when it is used nake a determination about them: a. ☐ The PII collected for use in the system or project is NOT used to make adverse determinations about an individual's rights, benefits, and privileges under federal programs. b. \square The records maintained in the system or by the project are used to make adverse determinations and (select one) \square are \square are not exempt from the access provisions in the Privacy Act, 5 U.S.C.
+552a(d). c. ☐ Treasury has published regulations in place describing how individuals may seek access to and amendment of their records under the Privacy Act .
 The Treasury/bureaus FOIA and Privacy Act disclosure regulations can be found at 31 C.F.R.
-Part 1, Subtitle A, Subparts A and C. - d. \square Individuals who provide their information directly to Treasury for use in the system or by the project are provided notice of the adverse determination and an opportunity to amend/correct/ update their information [choose one] \square before \square after it is used to make a final, adverse determination about them.
-This is accomplished by [describe here how this process works and the protections in place, including redress/appeals processes; if notice is provided after an adverse determination is made, explain here why notice could not be provided before a determination was made, and the protections in place]: Descriptions. - e. \square Individuals who provide their information directly to Treasury for use in the system or by the project are expressly told at the point where the information is collected that they need to keep their information accurate, current and complete because it could be used to make adverse determinations about them.
-This is accomplished by [describe here how/where/when individuals are told they need to keep their information updated before it is used to make adverse decisions about them; include the exact language provided to the individuals]: Description. - f. \square All manual PII data entry by federal employees/contractors is verified by a supervisor or other data entry personnel before it is uploaded to the system (e.g., PII entered into the system from paper records is double-checked by someone else before it's uploaded to the system).
-This is accomplished by: [describe here how this process works]. - g. \square Other: [please describe here]. - 2.
-Technical controls.
+Part 1, Subtitle A, Subparts A and C. d. ☐ Individuals who provide their information directly to Treasury for use in the system or by the project are provided notice of the adverse determination and an opportunity to amend/correct/ update their information [choose one] ☐ before ☐ after it is used to make a final, adverse determination about them.
+This is accomplished by [describe here how this process works and the protections in place, including redress/appeals processes; if notice is provided after an adverse determination is made, explain here why notice could not be provided before a determination was made, and the protections in place]: Descriptions. e. □ Individuals who provide their information directly to Treasury for use in the system or by the project are expressly told at the point where the information is collected that they need to keep their information accurate, current and complete because it could be used to make adverse determinations about them.
+This is accomplished by [describe here how/where/when individuals are told they need to keep their information updated before it is used to make adverse decisions about them; include the exact language provided to the individuals]: Description. f. ☐ All manual PII data entry by federal employees/contractors is verified by a supervisor or other data entry personnel before it is uploaded to the system (e.g., PII entered into the system from paper records is double-checked by someone else before it's uploaded to the system).
+This is accomplished by: [describe here how this process works]. g. ☐ Other: [please describe here].

+2. Technical controls.
 The system or project also includes additional technical controls to ensure that PII is maintained with such accuracy, relevance, timeliness and completeness as is reasonably necessary to assure fairness to the individual when it is used to make a determination about them.
-The following additional protections are relevant to this system or project

-- a. \boxtimes No additional technical controls are available to ensure accuracy, relevance, timeliness and completeness. - b.
+The following additional protections are relevant to this system or project ⊠ No additional technical controls are available to ensure accuracy, relevance, timeliness and completeness.